utra-robosoccer/soccerbot/CONTRIBUTING.md

     using i2c::MPU6050; // Good (using declaration)
     ```

-2. Header files must not have anonymous namespaces
+2. Header files must not have anonymous namespaces.
 3. All functions and data structures besides main should not reside in the global namespace.
-Instead, they should be in named or anonymous namespaces
+Instead, they should be in named or anonymous namespaces.

 ### Object-oriented (C++ only)

-1. Constructors must initialize their objects to a valid internal state
+1. Constructors must initialize their objects to a valid internal state.
-2. Constructors must not perform any I/O
+2. Constructors must not perform any I/O.
-3. If initialization of the class is error-prone, consider using an `Init()` [method](https://google.github.io/styleguide/cppguide.html#Doing_Work_in_Constructors)
+3. If initialization of a class can possibly return an error, consider initializing inside an `Init()` [method](https://google.github.io/styleguide/cppguide.html#Doing_Work_in_Constructors) rather than the constructor.
 4. The layout of class and struct members/methods based on visibility must be like so:

     ```C++
-    class Example{
+    class Example {
     public:
     ...
     protected: